fault3r/clif/documents/pwd.md

 # pwd

-print the name of the current working directory.
+print the path of the current working directory.
 ---

 ` pwd `